Mandeep-Singh-Chawla/JACOCO/README.md

 **Start the Server with JaCoCo Agent:**

-You can use a command like the following to start your application with the JaCoCo agent:
+Use below command to start your application with the JaCoCo agent:
 ***Java -javaagent:lib/jacocoagent.jar=address=*,port=36320,destfile=jacoco-it.exec,output=tcpserver /path/to/your-web-app.war(.jar)**
 Replace /path/to/jacocoagent.jar with the actual path to the JaCoCo agent JAR.
 Replace /path/to/your-web-app.war(.jar) with the path of your application file.